Sproypef/CodeIgniter/README.md

 CodeIgniter with AdminLTE 2 template.
 This project use blade.

 #Version CodeIgniter
-This project contains CodeIgniter 3.X (current 3.1.0-dev).
+This project contains CodeIgniter 3.1-stable.

+#Version Project
+This project is BETA

 #Instalation